JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/moderation.md

 ![Chat menu](/peertube-plugin-livechat/images/top_menu.png?classes=shadow,border&height=200px)

 {{% notice tip %}}
-All instance moderators and admins will be owner of created chat rooms.
-The video owner will be admin in the chat room.
+The video owner will be owner of the chat room.
+This means he can configure the room, delete it, promote other users as admins, ...
+{{% /notice %}}

+{{% notice tip %}}
+Starting with livechat v10.0.0, Peertube instance's admins and moderators have no special rights on rooms by default.
+However, they have a special button available on top of the chat: "{{% livechat_label promote %}}".
+Clicking this button will give them owner access on the room.
 {{% /notice %}}

 You can use [ConverseJS moderation commands](https://conversejs.org/docs/html/features.html#moderating-chatrooms) to moderate the room.